 The partners will gather the requirements of end users and identify technical recommendations for the deployment of additional e-services and applications such as Trust and Identity services.
 Leading examples include:

-In light of the fact that the increasing reliance on ICT in all aspects of daily life has created an environment susceptible to criminal activities, the partners will also implement proactive cybersecurity by establishing security team services and a cooperation framework for NREN Computer Security Incident Response Teams (CSIRTs) as well as provide a platform for cooperative processing of threat intelligence and attack data.
+In light of the fact that the increasing reliance on ICT in all aspects of daily life has created an environment susceptible to criminal activities, the partners will also implement proactive cybersecurity by establishing security team services and a cooperation framework for NREN Computer Security Incident Response Teams (CSIRTs).
+They will also provide a platform for cooperative processing of threat intelligence and attack data.

 Federated Identity Management for Libraries